Clinical = hands-on experience in the industry

 This course prepares the student to provide basic personal care under the supervision of licensed nurses.
-It includes approximately 60 hours of online class work and a minimum of 20 hours skills practice and a minimum 40 hours clinical experience in a local health care facility including hospitals and/or nursing homes.
-Course completers are qualified to take the state skills and written exams to qualify to be listed on the registry as a certified nursing assistant (CNA).
+It includes approximately (80) hours of online class work and a minimum of (20) hours skills practice and a minimum (40) hours clinical experience in a local health care facility including hospitals and/or nursing homes.
+Course completers are qualified to take the state skills and written exams to qualify to be listed on the Idaho registry as a certified nursing assistant (CNA).
 Employment opportunities for CNAs primarily include hospitals; home care and long term care facilities.

 Here are some quick facts about the course.

-- Prerequisite: Fundamentals for Health Professions (with 80% or higher grade and 80% on final exam) and Medical Terminology (with 80% or higher grade and 80% on final exam)
+- Prerequisite: Fundamentals for Health Professions (with 80% or higher grade) and Medical Terminology (with 80% or higher grade)

 - Open to Juniors or Seniors only

 - Spring semester only.
-Schedule depends on location – May use evenings or weekends for skills and clinical hours plus one class period per day for online work.
+The schedule depends on location – May use evenings or weekends for skills and clinical hours plus one class period per day for online work.

 - (2) High School credits

-Students interested in taking this course should click here and carefully read the syllabus.
+Students interested in taking this course should click here and carefully read the 2019-2020 CNA syllabus (link below).

 If you want to register for this course, follow these instructions.
 Be sure you have read the syllabus before submitting your registration.